Canon 6D vs Panasonic GX9

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS 6D and the Panasonic Lumix DC-GX9?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 6D vs Panasonic GX9

 An illustration of the physical size and weight of the Canon 6D and the Panasonic GX9 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 6D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX9 is considerably smaller (45 percent) than the Canon 6D.
 Moreover, the GX9 is substantially lighter (47 percent) than the 6D.
 It is worth mentioning in this context that the 6D is splash and dust resistant, while the GX9 does not feature any corresponding weather-sealing.